-Salford student Lorna Wood has started her own small business creating crochet summer pieces and selling them on her Instagram page
+Salford student Lorna Wood has started her own small business creating crocheted clothing and selling them on her Instagram page.

 Her business is growing through various social platforms and being supported by the community of Salford and Manchester, as well as being part time based in North Ireland.
 Lorna’s business advocates for slow fashion in encouraging more sustainable clothing which avoids the wasteful cycle of the fast fashion industry.